Skip to main content

 4. Fee payment in native asset:

-Transaction fees are paid in the chain's native asset as defined by the current reference block's fee parameters.
+Transaction fees are denominated in the chain's native asset as defined by the current reference block's fee parameters, and paid in the asset committed via the transaction's auth args (the native asset at rate 1/1, or a different asset at a committed conversion rate).
 See Fees.

 Native asset